 Kiev is the lively capital and largest city in Ukraine, greedily taking up both banks of the Dnieper River.
 Three million people call this fusion of ancient and modern architecture home.
 Kiev’s beautiful cathedrals and monasteries spill out onto cobblestone streets and abundant green spaces and parks.
 Although many buildings were destroyed during the Communist occupation, some of Ukraine’s stunning architecture was spared and serve as a testament to the city’s fierce tenacity.

 First known in the 5th century as Kievan Rus, Kiev – or Kyiv – reached its greatest period of prosperity during the 11th and 12th centuries when it was a major trade route between the Baltic and the Mediterranean.
-My visit to Kiev Ukraine was with Jay Way Travel; here are the highlights:
+My visit to Ukraine was with Jay Way Travel; here are the top 5 reasons to visit Kiev:

 1. St. Sophia Cathedral